spockframework/spock/docs/interaction_based_testing.rst

 This makes sure that ``subscriber`` receives ``"message1"`` during execution of the first ``when:`` block, and ``"message2"`` during execution of the second ``when:`` block.

-Interactions declared outside a ``then:`` block are valid from their declaration until the end of the containing feature method.
+Interactions declared outside a ``then:`` block are active from their declaration until the end of the containing feature method.

-Interactions always occur in the context of a feature method.
-Hence they cannot be declared in a ``setupSpec`` or ``cleanupSpec`` method.
-Likewise, mock objects cannot be ``@Shared``.
+Interactions are always scoped to a particular feature method.
+Hence they cannot be declared in a static method, ``setupSpec`` method, or ``cleanupSpec`` method.
+Likewise, mock objects should not be stored in static or ``@Shared`` fields.

 Verification of Interactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~